Set it, forget it. Give plants the nutrients without all the hassle.

 From weekly to seasonal maintenance, to event preparation, or landscape enhancements: here are the top questions to ask to ensure you hire a licensed professional who will meet your needs.

 1. How long have you been in business?

 A company that has been in business ten years or more is likely a reliable, trustworthy contractor.
 Whether you are a homeowner who needs weekly maintenance or a commercial property owner who needs pest control, check the company’s portfolio to see whether they have expertise on projects like yours.

 Madrone Landscape has been in business for over 40 years.
 We offer weekly gardening services for residential clients in North San Luis Obispo County and estate maintenance for the broader San Luis Obispo County, Northern Santa Barbara County, and Southern Monterey County.
 We also offer high quality commercial, municipal, and HOA maintenance services for all of San Luis Obispo County.

 2. What kind of insurance and licensing do you have?

-Madrone Landscapes has workers compensation insurance and general liability insurance.
+Madrone Landscape has workers compensation insurance and general liability insurance.
 Our landscape maintenance crews are bonded, and we maintain a California state landscape contractor license.

 3.Do you have specialists on staff?